Default Costs Certificate: How and When to Apply

 The Default Costs Certificate brings an end to the Detailed Assessment process and orders the paying party to pay the full amount of costs listed in the receiving party’s Bill of Costs.

-How to Obtain a Detailed Costs Certificate
+How to Obtain a Default Costs Certificate

 “(1) A request for the issue of a default costs certificate must be made in Form N254 and must be signed by the receiving party or his legal representative.